JustinhSE/Library_System/README.md

 2. Enter the letter corresponding to the desired action and follow the prompts.
 3. To quit the program, enter `Q` at the menu.

+## Fun Fact
+- This is my first project where I coded 1000+ lines of code!
+Have fun and enjoy! 🎉🎊👨‍💻